attivio/searchui/DeploymentTomcat.md

 ## Deploying to Tomcat
 1. Stop Tomcat
-2. Copy the WAR file to <tomcat home>/webapps
+2. Copy the WAR file to `<tomcat home>/webapps`
 3. **Add step(s) for setting external properties and/or users.xml contents**
-4. Rename war file to `searchui.war`.
+4. Rename WAR file to `searchui.war`.
 The name of the WAR file should match the value set for `baseUri` in the `configuration.properties.js` file
 5. create a file named `searchui.xml` in `<tomcat home>/conf/Catalina/localhost/` with the following contents, updating the value of "value" with the path where you intend to put the `application.properties` file:
 ```
 <?xml version="1.0" encoding="UTF-8"?>